- Education and CPD

 Our new requirements replace handbooks for optometry (2015) and ophthalmic dispensing (2011), Independent Prescribing Handbook (2008), and Contact Lens Handbook (2007).
-The new requirements ensure that all optical professionals are equipped to deliver eye-care services in a rapidly changing landscape and meet the needs of patients in the future.
+The new requirements reflect modern regulation practices whilst ensuring that all optical professionals are equipped to deliver eye-care services in a rapidly changing landscape and meet the needs of patients in the future.

 What are the key changes?

-Our new requirements introduce several important changes to make sure optical professionals are equipped for their future roles and that qualifications we approve are fit for purpose.
+Our new requirements introduce several important changes to make sure we regulate optical education in a way which keeps pace with developments in the sector.
+This will enable qualifications we approve to continue to be fit for purpose.
 Key changes include, but are not limited to:

 - Introducing a new outcomes-based approach specifying the knowledge, skills and behaviours expected of GOC registrants.